Daniel Rowe (footballer, born 1995)

-Daniel Rowe (born 24 October 1995) is an English semi-professional footballer who plays as a defender or midfielder for National League North side Spennymoor Town.
+Daniel Rowe (born 24 October 1995) is an English semi-professional footballer who plays as a defender or midfielder for Northern Premier League East side Redcar Athletic.

 Career

 Rotherham United

 Rowe was born in Middlesbrough, North Yorkshire.
 He began his career with Rotherham United after leaving Darlington.
 He made his first-team debut on 8 October 2013 as an 87th-minute substitute in a 3–0 win over York City in the Football League Trophy.

 Rowe joined Conference North club Stalybridge Celtic on 7 March 2014 on a work-experience loan.
 On 27 March 2014, he joined League Two club Wycombe Wanderers on loan until the end of the 2013–14 season.
 Rowe made his debut two days later, starting in a 0–0 draw away to Scunthorpe United.
 At the end of the 2013–14 season, he was offered a new contract at Rotherham.

 On 31 July 2014, Rowe re-joined Wycombe on loan for three months, along with Rotherham teammate Nicky Walker.
 After making nine appearances, Rowe was recalled by Rotherham on 27 September 2014.
 On 18 October 2014, Rowe re-joined Wycombe on loan.
 After making 16 appearances, Rowe's loan with Wycombe was extended until the end of the 2014–15 season.
 He was recalled by Rotherham on 2 April 2015.